 How Can You Minimize Back-to-School Stress?

-1st December 2023 Health
+1st December 2023 Back to school Health Stress

 As the holidays draw to an end, the stress of going back to school increases both for your child and for you.
 No one wants to go back to the mundane routine of school and homework.
 While your child may be excited to see all his/her friends again, they will definitely be dreading going back to doing homework and studying.